tgonser/WWI/readme.md

 # Google location history Location Processor

-Process and analyze Google Location History data with geocoding and travel analysis.
+Process and analyze Google Location History data from mobile device(not takeout) with geocoding and travel analysis.

 ## Features
 - Parse Google Location History JSON files from mobile uploads, NOT for takeout file structures